BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 be converted to offsets into the channel-attached memory region.
 [Note: There are possibly neat implementation tricks to make this fast especially is the region is sufficiently aligned].

+**Note**

-**Note: The seL4 Core Platform does not presently impose a structure on a channel-attached memory region.
-We expect that future versions of the specification will specify semantics for part of the shared region (headers).**
+> The seL4 Core Platform does not presently impose a structure
+> on a channel-attached memory region.
+We expect that future versions of
+> the specification will specify semantics for part of the shared region (headers).

 ### Notifications